 Although there are many foods high in manganese, US adults get manganese mainly from grain products, tea, and vegetables.
 A cup of tea contains about 0.5 mg of manganese.

-Foods from animal sources aren’t great dietary sources of manganese.
+Foods from animal sources aren’t good dietary sources of manganese.
 Only mussels, oysters and clams are high in manganese, containing 5.8 mg, 1 mg, and 0.9 mg of manganese per serving, respectively.

-Can I get too much manganese from diet?
+Can I get too much manganese from food?